-The Coordination of Benefits (COB) provision applies when you or your dependents have health care coverage under more than one Plan.
+The Coordination of Benefits ("COB") provision applies when you or your dependents have health care coverage under more than one Plan.
 Plan, for purposes of this COB section, is defined below.

 The order of benefit determination rules govern the order in which each Plan will pay a claim for benefits.
-The Plan that pays first is called the Primary plan.
-The Primary plan must pay benefits in accordance with its terms without regard to the possibility that another Plan may cover some expenses.
-The Plan that pays after the Primary plan is the Secondary plan.
-When this plan is the Secondary plan it will reduce the benefits it pays so that payments from all Plans do not exceed 100% of the total Allowable expense.
+The Plan that pays first is called the "Primary Plan."
+The Primary Plan must pay benefits in accordance with its terms without regard to the possibility that another Plan may cover some expenses.
+The Plan that pays after the Primary Plan is the "Secondary Plan."
+When this Plan is the Secondary Plan it will reduce the benefits it pays so that payments from all Plans do not exceed 100% of the total Allowable Expense, as defined below.
+When Plan is italicized in this section, this term is referencing the Adventist Health Employee Medical Plan-Engaged!

-DEFINITIONS
+I. DEFINITIONS

-A. A Plan, for purposes of this COB section, is any of the following that provides benefits or services for medical or dental care or treatment.
-If separate contracts are used to provide coordinated coverage for members of a group, the separate contracts are considered parts of the same plan and there is no COB among those separate contracts.

-(1) Plan includes self-funded employee health plans, group and nongroup insurance contracts, health maintenance organization (HMO) contracts, closed panel plans or other forms of group or group-type coverage (whether insured or uninsured); medical care components of long-term care contracts, such as skilled nursing care; medical benefits under group or individual automobile contracts; and Medicare or any other federal governmental plan, as permitted by law.

-(2) Plan does not include: hospital indemnity coverage or other fixed indemnity coverage; accident only coverage; specified disease or specified accident coverage; limited benefit health coverage, as defined by state law; school accident type coverage; benefits for nonmedical components of long-term care policies; Medicare supplement policies; Medicaid policies; or coverage under other federal governmental plans unless permitted by law.
+- A. A "Plan" for purposes of this COB section, is any of the following that provides benefits or services for medical or dental care or treatment.
+If separate contracts are used to provide coordinated coverage for members of a group, the separate contracts are considered parts of the same plan and there is no COB among those separate contracts. - (1) Plan includes self-funded employee health plans, group and nongroup insurance contracts, health maintenance organization (HMO) contracts, closed panel plans or other forms of group or group-type coverage (whether insured or uninsured); medical care components of long-term care contracts, such as skilled nursing care; medical benefits under group or individual automobile contracts; and Medicare or any other federal governmental plan, as permitted by law. - (2) Plan does not include: hospital indemnity coverage or other fixed indemnity coverage; accident only coverage; specified disease or specified accident coverage; limited benefit health coverage, as defined by state law; school accident type coverage; benefits for nonmedical components of long-term care policies; Medicare supplement policies; Medicaid policies; or coverage under other federal governmental plans unless permitted by law.